patricklang87/tanks_2/README.md

 ### Mobile
 The project has not yet been optimized for mobile devices.
+I intend to eventually migrate this project to React Native and optimize it for mobile apps.

 ## Links